-- 18. Bridge piles and bents shall be constructed using driven piles (hammer or vibratory) or drilled shaft construction methods.
-More specifically, jetting or other methods of pile driving are prohibited without prior written approval from NCDWQ first. - 19.
+- 17. Strict adherence to the most recent version of NCDOT's Best Management Practices For Bridge Demolition and Removal approved by the US Army Corps of Engineers is a condition of the 401 Water Quality Certification. - 18.
+Bridge piles and bents shall be constructed using driven piles (hammer or vibratory) or drilled shaft construction methods.
+More specifically, jetting or other methods of pile driving are prohibited without prior written approval from NCDWR first. - 19.
 A turbidity curtain will be installed in the stream if driving or drilling activities occur within the stream channel, on the stream bank, or within 5 feet of the top of bank.
-This condition can be waived with prior approval from DWQ. - 20.
+This condition can be waived with prior approval from NCDWR. - 20.
 Bridge deck drains shall not discharge directly into the stream.
 Stormwater shall be directed across the bridge and pre-treated through site-appropriate means (grassed swales, pre-formed scour holes, vegetated buffers, etc.) before entering the stream.
 Please refer to the most current version of Stormwater Best Management Practices. - 21.
 All stormwater runoff shall be directed as sheetflow through stream buffers at nonerosive velocities, unless otherwise approved by this certification. - 22.
-Pursuant to 15A NCAC 2B .0259(6), sediment and erosion control devices shall not be placed in Zone 1 of any Tar-Pamlico Buffer without prior approval by NCDWQ.
-At this time, NCDWQ has approved no sediment and erosion control devices in Zone 1, outside of the approved project impacts, anywhere on this project.
+Pursuant to 15A NCAC 2B .0233(6), sediment and erosion control devices shall not be placed in Zone 1 of any Neuse Buffer without prior approval by NCDWR.
+At this time, NCDWR has approved no sediment and erosion control devices in Zone 1, outside of the approved project impacts, anywhere on this project.
 Moreover, sediment and erosion control devices shall be allowed in Zone 2 of the buffers provided that Zone 1 is not compromised and that discharge is released as diffuse flow. - 23.
-New roadside ditches must be in compliance with the nitrogen control and diffuse flow requirements outlined in 15A NCAC 2B .0259. - 24.
+New roadside ditches must be in compliance with the nitrogen control and diffuse flow requirements outlined in 15A NCAC 2B .0233. - 24.
 All riparian buffers impacted by the placement of temporary fill or clearing activities shall be restored to the preconstruction contours and revegetated.
 Maintained buffers shall be permanently revegetated with non-woody species by the end of the growing season following completion of construction.
 For the purpose of this condition, maintained buffer areas are defined as areas within the transportation corridor that will be subject to regular NCDOT maintenance activities including mowing.
 The area with non-maintained buffers shall be permanently revegetated with native woody species before the next growing season following completion of construction. - 25.
 The permittee and its authorized agents shall conduct its activities in a manner consistent with State water quality standards (including any requirements resulting from compliance with §303(d) of the Clean Water Act) and any other appropriate requirements of State and Federal law.
-If DWQ determines that such standards or laws are not being met (including the failure to sustain a designated or achieved use) or that State or federal law is being violated, or that further conditions are necessary to assure compliance, DWQ may reevaluate and modify this certification. - 26.
-The Permittee shall report any violations of this certification to the Division of Water Quality within 24 hours of discovery. - 27.
-Upon completion of the project (including any impacts at associated borrow or waste site), the NCDOT Division Engineer shall complete and return the enclosed "Certification of Completion Form" to notify DWQ when all work included in the 401 Certification has been completed. - 28.
+If NCDWR determines that such standards or laws are not being met (including the failure to sustain a designated or achieved use) or that State or federal law is being violated, or that further conditions are necessary to assure compliance, NCDWR may reevaluate and modify this certification. - 26.
+The Permittee shall report any violations of this certification to the Division of Water Resources within 24 hours of discovery. - 27.
+Upon completion of the project (including any impacts at associated borrow or waste site), the NCDOT Division Engineer shall complete and return the enclosed "Certification of Completion Form" to notify NCDWR when all work included in the 401 Certification has been completed. - 28.
 A copy of this Water Quality Certification shall be maintained on site at the construction site at all times.
 In addition, the Water Quality Certification and all subsequent modifications, if any, shall be maintained with the Division Engineer and the on-site project manager.